ianalis/scraper2016/README.md

 ## Acknowledgement

 I thank Aivin Solatorio for making me aware of the existence of the `cloudflare-scrape` module.
-I would have used Selenium, which is more cumbersome, to use otherwise.
+I would have used Selenium, which is more cumbersome.